Covid-19

 (l) betting agencies;

-instructors registered under Article 6 of the Road Traffic (Jersey)
+Article 6 of the Road

-Law 1956[23] to give instruction as
+Traffic (Jersey) Law 1956 to give

-driving unsafe;
+would make driving unsafe;

-(o) a workplace in an indoor
+(o) workplaces in indoor

 (5) An exemption applies if the visitor –